onomatopoetica/eat-da-burger/README.md

 ```
 After cloning the repo:

 Create a server.js file.
-Make a package.json file by running `npm init` from the command line.
+Make a package.json file by running 'npm init' from the command line.
 Install the dependencies: enter command 'npm install mysql express express-handlebars'.
 The application will be invoked by using 'nodemon' or entering the following in the command line: 'node server.js'.
 The Eat Da Burger App will be rendered on or entering the following in the command line: 'node server.js'.
 You will see 'App now listening at localhost:3000' in the console.
 You can then view the app on http://localhost:3000/.
-.
 ```
 #### Contribution Guidelines
 ```